alex1115alex/Wearables-Telescope/README.md

 * * I'm debating taking the magnifying housing off the microdisplay (you can see what I mean in the first few videos) and making my own custom one.
 * * * Pros: The whole package would be much smaller (especially important when it's next to your eye).
 * * * Cons: Would be some extra effort, but more importantly would be extremely risky: I'd need to unclip the ZIF connector on the microdisplay which I've never done before.
 If I mess up, I can't get another in time for the due date.
+* Button
-* For the button to cycle notifications, my job's already simplified by the fact that the ESP32's GPIOs have built-in pullup resistors.
+* * For the button to cycle notifications, my job's already simplified by the fact that the ESP32's GPIOs have built-in pullup resistors.
-* I'm exploring button types:
+* * I'm exploring button types:
-* * Touch sensitive button using a nail (or similar) - would be cool but no tactile feedback
+* * * Touch sensitive button using a nail (or similar) - would be cool but no tactile feedback
 * * * Cherry MX Brown switch - I have some on-hand and the tactile feedback would be hilarious.
 Might be too bulky though.